FSIBT/PyMCNP/docs/source/contributing.md

 ## Contributing

-PyMCNP source code is accessable for contributions, suggestions, and bug reports on [GitHub](https://github.com/FSIBT/PyMCNP):
+PyMCNP source code is accessible for contributions, suggestions, and bug reports on [GitHub](https://github.com/FSIBT/PyMCNP):

     # Installing